SamantaDey/IBM-GRM-LMG/metrics for comparison/README.md

-# Comapring standard MT Evaluation Metrics
+# Comparing standard MT Evaluation Metrics
 Good evaluation metrics for LMG should:
 1. Have high correlation with human judgements
 2. Capture the semantics of log messages well